The Mid-Ohio Sports Car Course is no stranger to me.

 Until they learned its owner was just some 18-year-old kid.

-I then was lucky enough to spend the second 45-minute practice session for IndyCar chatting with one of my heroes in this space, picking his brain for knowledge and listening with compassion.
+I then was lucky enough to spend the second 45-minute practice session for IndyCar picking a mentor’s brain.

 How I went from a 9th grader tweeting about IndyCar to enjoying moments like these, I don’t yet know.